If you want to leave QMU

 If you are a new student and you have not matriculated yet, please contact the Admissions Team directly to withdraw.

 Current students need to complete a withdrawal form to make sure your student record is updated.
 The date of withdrawal is recorded as the date the form is submitted.
 This can be important if you receive any funding for your course or pay any fees.
-Registry will update your student record and the Programme Leader, the School Office and any other relevant departments are notified.
+Registry will update your student record and the Programme Leader, the Academic Administration and any other relevant departments are notified.

 Once you have submitted the online form, you will be sent an email with a link asking you to confirm your withdrawal.
 Please note that you will not be withdrawn until you have done this.
 If you do not receive the email, please contact us and we will confirm it for you.